Angelokh22/Minecraft-Gift_code-gen-Checker/README.md

 6. Then press `1` in the `Terminal` To resume the program

-7. sit back and let the program do his Job.
+7. Sit Back and let the program do his Job.

 Good Luck